 - Staff recruitment and retention, plus upskilling people for new opportunities and challenges

 - Getting self-service right… finally!

 - Finding the time to revisit decade-old performance measures and their ongoing suitability

 - Consistently meeting rising employee and business stakeholder demands and expectations thanks to consumerization

 The incessant need to deliver more with less

-Many of these common challenges can be bundled into the “doing more with less,” or “delivering more with less,” mantra that IT service desks have been subject to for what seems at least a decade.
+Many of these common challenges can be bundled into the “doing more with less,” or “delivering more with less,” mantra that IT service desks have been subject to for what seems well over a decade.
 Which, with further consideration, can be distilled down into an example of: “Faster, cheaper, better – pick any two,” where: